Skip to main content

 Bilevel therapy data is most valuable when it informs a clinical conversation.
 Here are specific patterns to bring to your next appointment:

-- AHI consistently above 5 events per hour.
+• AHI consistently above 5 events per hour, the threshold the AASM associates with well-controlled therapy.
 On bilevel therapy, this is particularly worth investigating because your settings have more variables to adjust than standard CPAP.

-CPAP Clarity generates PDF reports formatted for clinical review.
+CPAP Clarity generates PDF therapy reports formatted for your appointment.
 Download one before your appointment.
 Concrete data with pressure curves, event breakdowns, and I:E ratio trends leads to a more productive appointment than a general description of how you feel.
 See preparing CPAP data for your doctor for guidance on what to highlight.

 Get Started